frederic-perez/AmE-dictionary/data/dictionary.md

 __Seven Dwarf status__
 __seventeen-year locust__ _n_ A cicada, _Magicicada septendecim_, of the eastern U.S., having nymphs that live in the soil, usually emerging in great numbers after 17 years in the North or 13 years in the South.
 __severance (severance contract)__ _n_ :two: _Law_ The division into separate parts of a joint estate, contract, etc.
+__severance pay__ _n_ A sum of money usually based on length of employment for which an employee is eligible upon termination. :es: finiquito
 __severance__ _n_ :three::hammer: _Severance pay._
 __severe attacks__
 __sewage__ _n_ :two::hammer: :es: aguas residuales